 In South Africa, World Day for Safety and Health at Work is marked by a series of organised events that include workshops, seminars and public campaigns aimed at raising awareness about the critical importance of safe and healthy working conditions.
 Various entities such as government departments, employers and trade unions undertake numerous activities promoting health and safety in the workplace.
 World Day for Safety and Health at Work occurs annually on April 28th each year.

-Facts about World Day for Safety and Health at Work
+Top 10 Facts for 2026 World Day for Safety and Health at Work in South Africa

 In the News and Trending in South Africa for World Day for Safety and Health at Work